Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/env_var.md

 Environment variables are always strings.
 If a config expects an integer or boolean, you must convert it.

 **Integers**
-Use a cast to avoid errors like `'1' is not of type 'integer'`:
+Convert the string to a number to avoid errors like `'1' is not of type 'integer'`:
 `{{ env_var('DBT_THREADS') | int }}` or `{{ env_var('DB_PORT') | as_number }}`

 **Booleans**